 “Tiny spaces and small handbags make you look big.
-Now that’s the first tip to keep in mind.
+Now that’s rule number one.
 Make sure you are always photographed or spotted in an open space.
-Oh well, at this moment, there is no much control over that, I guess, not an inch of space here to breath in air full lung capacity.
-Hmmmm, a casket measuring 84 inches tall and 28 inches wide is not exactly a place to be having these thoughts I suppose… And who knows, that cowlick must be making my grays more pronounced as usual.
+Oh well, at this moment, there is no much control over that, I guess.
+Not an inch to breathe with full lung capacity in here.
+Hmmm… this casket is 84 inches long and 28 inches wide.
+Not exactly flattering.
+And that stubborn cowlick is probably making my grays stand out more than ever.

-Diane, Tammy, Donna and Lori – They must all be here by now.
-Well, what do I have to worry about, I was the one who held myself in pristine condition all my adolescent life, and I had carried these principles in life.
-As they would tease me, ‘Au naturel’.
-Yeah, every bit of me.
-You know, I did not want to be a statistic on how women use about 100 chemicals a day on average for their upkeep.
+Diane, Tammy, Donna and Lori — they must all be here by now.
+Well, what do I have to worry about?
+I was the one who kept myself in pristine condition all my adolescent life, and carried those principles forward.
+They used to tease me, ‘Au naturel’.
+Yes, every bit of me.
+You know, I never wanted to be a statistic on the Housekeeping mag in the tally of 100 chemicals women slather on daily for upkeep.

-Linda, my best girlfriend, had once given me a tip, a face full of fat means less wrinkles.
-That is why you had never seen me on those crazy diets that all my friends would hop on and off into.
-Of course, through the years I have managed to keep my obsession with the (weighing) scale a big fat secret.
-Not so much, those pecan toppings on my chocolate fudge ice cream.
+My best friend Linda gave me the best life lesson of all, a fuller face means fewer wrinkles.
+Genius.
+That is why you never caught me on those crazy yo-yo diets that all my friends would hop on and off.
+Sure, I managed to keep my obsession with the scale a big fat secret.
+The pecan toppings on my chocolate fudge ice cream?
+Those were never a secret.

-It’s amazing how Charlie remembers my favorite color, I just had no idea, he would be able to fix me up in my best dress and also so apt for the occasion.
-He is looking good today, he switches back and forth between a goatee and going totally hair free on his face, but I like him anyhow.
-He seems to have lost weight, talk about a diet fad for men.
-Or did I not notice him these past few days??
+It’s amazing how Charlie remembers my favorite color.
+I had no idea he would be able to fix me up in my best dress.
+Just so apt for the occasion.
+He looks good today, he keeps switching between clean shaven and a goatee.
+Well, I like him anyway.
+He’s slimmer though.
+Talk about a diet fad for men.
+Or did I just not notice him these past few days?

-Charles, walked towards the podium with the help of a stick and his two great granddaughters.
-He held his breath for a moment, but let his tears flow through easily.
+Charles walked towards the podium with the help of his stick and two great granddaughters.
+He paused, took a breath, then let the tears flow freely.

 “In life and endearment, Rosemary was a prevailing source of energy for all who knew her.
 Today as she rests in this casket, speechless, her words actually still manage to deafen me.
-Like the one she spelled out for me on a paper napkin in Boston, one cold evening.
-The year was 1953, and she was at the bar with a few of her girlfriends.
+Like the one she spelled out for me on a paper napkin in Boston, one cold evening in 1953.
+She was at the bar with girlfriends.
 Prodded by my friends, I approached her and asked her if she cared for a dance.

-Later she would spell out her name, C-A-L-L-M-E, while giving her home number.
+Later she would spell out her name, C-A-L-L-M-E, along with her home number.
 That was how she made sure I never thought of another woman in my life.
 She was just magnanimous with her tenderness, as she was insolently funny.
-She never had any insecurities or weaknesses that overshadowed her authoritative upbringing of our five boys.
-She made sure she encouraged our children and her loved ones to nurture an amazing sense of self-worth.
+She never let insecurities overshadow her firm, loving upbringing of our five boys.
+She made sure she encouraged our children and everyone around her to nurture a deep sense of self-worth.
 She lived by what she believed in “Treating others well, it turns out, is the fastest path to a healthy self-esteem.”

-For that she is the bravest, kindest and toughest woman I ever knew in my life.
-To the love of my life, my life partner of 59 years and in memory now on, this is for you Rose,
+For that she is the bravest, kindest and toughest woman I ever knew.
+To the love of my life, my partner of 59 years, and in memory from now on, this is for you, Rose.

 Waiting to meet you on the other side.